grpc/grpc-java/cronet/README.md

 In cases where Cronet cannot be loaded from Google Play services, there is a less performant implementation of Cronet's API that can be used.
-Depend on `org.chromium.net:cronet-fallback` to use this fall-back implementation,
+Depend on `org.chromium.net:cronet-fallback` to use this fall-back implementation.

 You will also need permission to access the device's network state in your